-Paris monuments contribute to the reputation of the French capital, and they are among the most visited in the world.
+Paris monuments contribute to the reputation of the French capital and are among the most visited in the world.
 Discover, or rediscover, the main monuments, their stories, their constructions, and their specificities.

-In Paris, you will be spoiled for choice with world-famous commemorative monuments such as the Arc de Triomphe and the Pantheon, religious buildings with Notre Dame cathedral and the Sacré-Coeur basilica, official buildings with the Hôtel de Ville, the National Assembly, or even some famous bridges such as Pont Neuf or the Alexander III bridge, and finally, we do not forget the one that stands as the symbol of the French capital, and welcomes millions of tourists every year: the Eiffel Tower.
+In Paris, you’re spoiled for choice with world-famous commemorative monuments such as the Arc de Triomphe and the Pantheon.
+Religious buildings with the Notre Dame cathedral and the Sacré-Coeur Basilica.
+Official buildings with the Hôtel de Ville, the National Assembly.
+Or even some famous bridges such as Pont Neuf or the Alexander III bridge.
+And finally, we can’t forget the one that serves as the symbol of France and attracts millions of tourists every year: the Eiffel Tower.

 The Eiffel Tower

-The Iron Lady t, with about seven million visitors per year, is the visit you cannot miss when in Paris.
+The Iron Lady, with about seven million visitors per year, is the attractions you cannot miss when in Paris.
 Inaugurated in 1889 by Gustave Eiffel, on the occasion of the Universal Exhibition, it was to be only a temporary installation.
 After the exhibition, the Champ-de-Mars residents have even petitioned for its destruction.
 More than a century later, she defies her detractors from her height of 279 meters.
-It is also the tallest building in France to this day, even if it is far from the Burj Khalifa Tower in Dubai, which peaks at 828m.
+In fact, it is the tallest building in France to this day.

 The Arc de Triomphe